Test your UI design skills with this addicting game

 There is no video game that can turn you into a great designer (even if SimCity really can teach you a lot about urban planning).
 But this new game, which tests your knowledge of interface design, can make you feel pretty great if you master its three rounds.

-Can’t Unsee, created by UX designer Alex Kotliarskyi, gives you a simple task: Say which of two designs sitting side by side is the better one.
+Can’t Unsee, created by software engineer Alex Kotliarskyi, gives you a simple task: Say which of two designs sitting side by side is the better one.
 It’s Hot or Not for interface design.

 But it’s not an easy game.
 You’ll need to squint your way through three rounds, each with 18 pairs of interfaces to compare.
 In one trial, a chat bubble in a messaging app is the improper width.
 In another, text is capitalized inconsistently.
 You often can barely make a value judgment, because you’re just trying to figure out if there’s any difference between the two interfaces at all.
 (Note: There always is a difference!)